KaveriBridge/science/11th/biology/biomolecules.md

 ### Anabolic and Catabolic pathways
 * Anabolic pathways synthesize molecules and require energy.
 Example - Assembly of a protein.
 * Catabolic pathways break down molecules and produce energy.
-Example - Breakdown of glucose to lactic acid in cells
+Example - Breakdown of glucose to lactic acid
 * Enzymes facilitate these chemical reactions.

-### Glycosis
-* Glucose to lactic acid
 ### ATP
 * Adenosine Triphosphate (ATP).
 * Living organisms store energy in the bonds of ATP